-Looking for the best ten-day itinerary for a trip to Greece?
+Looking for the best itinerary for 10 days in Greece?
 You’re definitely in the right place then.
-This itinerary is great for everyone, whether you’re looking to spend your days partying, hiking, or exploring all the ancient ruins.
+This itinerary is great for everyone, whether you’re looking to spend your days partying, hiking, or exploring the incredible food or the ancient sites.

-Athens, Santorini, Zakynthos, and Kefalonia are just some of the places this itinerary includes.
-So, if you’re going to Greece for ten days and you’re not sure which cities and islands are worth it, you’ll find all the info you need below!
+Athens, Santorini, Zakynthos, and Kefalonia are just some of the places this Greece itinerary includes.
+So, if you’re looking to spend 10 days in Greece and you’re not sure which cities and famous islands are worth it, you’ll find all the info you need below!

 The best time to visit Greece is the shoulder season – May or September.
 It’s still very warm, but without all the crowds the high season brings.